 - If your baby is allergic to any specific ingredient, remove it from the recipe.

 - If the recipe calls for more spices, adjust it according to your baby’s age and preference.

 - Always check with your pediatrician before introducing any new food.

-- Sugar, salt, cow’s milk and honey is not recommended until 1 years of age
+- Sugar, salt, cow’s milk, and honey is not recommended until 1 year of age